-Will I be able to get a hospital job with BSN from wgu?
+Will I be able to get a hospital job with BSN from WGU?
 Will they look at it different?

 Hi all.
 I'm interested in doing the RN-BSN program.
-I'm worried that a hospital will not want to hire me with a BSN from since it's all online.
+I'm worried that a hospital will not want to hire me with a BSN from wgu since it's all online.
 There isn't even a clinical component right?
 Just curious.

 Specializes in NICU, ICU, PICU, Academia.